ostinelli/apnotic/README.md

 ### With Sidekiq / Rescue / ...
+> In case that errors are encountered, Apnotic will repair the underlying connection but will not retry the requests that have failed.
+For this reason, it is recommended to use a queue engine that will retry unsuccessful pushes.

 A practical usage of a Sidekiq / Rescue worker probably has to:

  * Use a pool of persistent connections.
  * Send a push notification.
  * Remove a device with an invalid token.
+ * Raise errors when requests timeout, so that the queue engine can retry those.

 An example of a Sidekiq worker with such features follows.
 This presumes a Rails environment, and a model `Device`.